bahbbc/bahbbc.github.io/_posts/2014-6-14-A-little-LaTeX.md

 ![Image Overleaf Dash](/images/dashboard.png)

 Overleaf is pretty straitforward, you make your registration and have 100MB free to make your files.
-You will have you dashboard and a lot of themes to work on your docs.
+You will have your dashboard and a lot of themes to work on your docs.
 You can also upload your own theme.
 The coolest thing is that the file keeps compiling while you are writing and shows the result in your right.
 When you write some shit you are immediately notified.

 ![Image Overleaf Screen](/images/2-screens.png)